cheneyzhoucheng/network-digital-twin/draft-irtf-nmrg-network-digital-twin-arch.md

 network simulation is the interactive virtual-real mapping and data driven approach to build closed-loop network automation.
-By integrating network digital twin into the network management, it allows network maintenance engineers to test and model optimisation strategies in a risk-free environment, ensuring that only the most effective changes are implemented in the real network.
+By integrating network digital twin into the network management, it allows network maintenance engineers to assess, model, and tweak optimization strategies in a risk-free environment, ensuring that only the most effective changes are implemented in the real network.
 Digital twin for networks also play a crucial role in root cause analysis,